How to Become an Electrician in Iowa

 Requirements for Becoming an Electrician in Iowa

-Licensing of electricians in Iowa is done through the Department of Public Safety’s Electrical Licensing and Inspection Program.
-The department issues several classes of licenses, including those for apprentices, journeymen, master electricians, special electricians, residential electricians, residential electrical contractor, and electrical contractor.
-It also manages Iowa electrician license renewals and licensee search.
+In Iowa, electrician licensing is managed by the Department of Public Safety’s Electrical Licensing and Inspection Program.
+The department issues licenses for apprentices, journeymen, master electricians, special electricians, residential electricians, residential electrical contractors, and electrical contractors.
+It also oversees license renewals and maintains a licensee search database.

-The first step in becoming a licensed electrician in the state is to enroll in an apprenticeship program or a vocational program at a community college.
-Both types of programs will provide the necessary 576 hours of classroom instruction.
-The apprenticeship program also includes 8,000 hours of required work experience.
-With a vocational program you have to also be sure to find an electrician to apprentice with in order to get those required hours.
-You must register to become licensed as an apprentice before beginning that work experience.
+The first step to becoming a licensed electrician in Iowa is to enroll in an apprenticeship program or a vocational program at a community college.
+Both options provide the required 576 hours of classroom instruction.
+An apprenticeship program also includes 8,000 hours of on-the-job work experience.
+If you choose a vocational program, you must find an electrician to apprentice with to complete the required work hours.
+Before you begin, you must register as an apprentice to gain the necessary work experience.

 Electrician Apprenticeship Programs in Iowa